 Ah-ha!
 It’s starting to fit together.
 Ever since I had my daughter, who is now 4, people have commented on how nice my skin looks.
 Lest you think I’m being arrogant, I can’t actually tell what these people mean.
 To me, my skin looks the way it always looked.
 And I didn’t use to hear such comments.

 But I get them a lot now, one person even told me my skin looks airbrushed.
 Again, lest you hate me, be assured that I have many other problems.
 For instance, no one walks up to me with a sandwich and says, “It looks like you are wasting away, my dear.
 Eat this.”

 Until recently, I had always assumed the skin thing had to do with pregnancy.
-You know, some women find their hair curls after having a baby, where it used to be stick straight?
-Or other women’s feet grow?
+You know, some women find their hair curls after having a baby, where it used to stick straight?
+Or do other women’s feet grow?
 (Mine did, not a real plus, in my book.)
 But the skin thing: I’m starting to think it’s not the hormones, it’s the decaf.